 Cap - Wales 1903

 Rhys Thomas Gabe was born in 1880 as Rees Thomas Gape in Llangennech, Carmarthenshire.
 Gabe started his rugby career with Llangennech before making his debut with Llanelli at the age of seventeen.
 In 1901 he moved to London to study at Borough Road Training College and joined London Welsh.
 After qualifying as a mathematics teacher he took a teaching post in Cardiff and joined the Blue and Blacks.
-He played for Cardiff between 1902 and 1910, captaining the club in the 1907 - 8 season, scoring 51 tries in 115 appearances.
+He played for Cardiff between 1902 and 1910, captaining the club in the 1907/08 season, scoring 51 tries in 115 appearances.
 Gabe won his first cap for Wales against Ireland in 1901 playing on the left wing and his 24 caps for Wales included the famous victory against the 1905 All Blacks.
 During his Welsh career he scored 11 tries.
 Gabe retired from the international stage in 1908, but still occasionally appeared for Cardiff.
-Gabe was a fine cricketer and occasionally played for Glamorgan as well as a keen golfer, he was a member of Radyr Golf Club and club captain, continuing to play well into his eighties.
+Gabe was a fine cricketer and occasionally played for Glamorgan.
+Also a keen golfer, he was a member of Radyr Golf Club and club captain, continuing to play well into his eighties.

 If you have any information about this or any other object please contact us quoting it's Id Number.